crypto-org-chain/testnets/testnet-croeseid-2/README.md

 Follow the below optional steps to enable state-sync.

 - (**Optional**) For state-sync configuration, in `~/.chain-maind/config/config.toml`, please modify the configurations of [statesync] `enable`, `rpc_servers`, `trust_height` and `trust_hash` by:
+  Also, we suggest using persistent_peers instead of seeds to to provide stable state-sync experience.
   ```bash
   $ LASTEST_HEIGHT=$(curl -s https://testnet-croeseid.crypto.com:26657/block | jq -r .result.block.header.height); \
   BLOCK_HEIGHT=$((LASTEST_HEIGHT - 1000)); \